robinschuere/archive/structure.md

 When thinking about side effects (React specific useEffect) do remember that this is problematic when working with bigger applications.
 After a while the syntax of useEffects will make you vomit on code itself, and when defining a good generic component, you should, by all means, avoid useEffects.
 Without them, your life will be more beautiful.
 Also, when you want to ship your component across multiorgans (SSR) useEffect and useState should be avoided at all costs since otherwise your component has to be written as a Client Side Component.

 When thinking about exposing properties and methods, be sure to give them simple names.
-By no means should you create methods that contain business logical namings
+By no means should you create methods that contain business logical namings.

 ```typescript
 return (